mabelvj/data-analyst-nanodegree/P6--data-visualization/P6/README.md

 	- Mean tags are only shown for the first graphic
 	- Dashed line for global mean.
 10. Added conclusions

+11. Incremented font sizes.
+Removed values for the global mean and only left it in the first graph.
+Legend appears only for the first graph.

 # Feedback
 Asked 3 people to give feedback on the project: